sfbrigade/datasci-sba/specs/api_design.md

 ## Background and Significance
 We want to create interesting visualizations and host them on our web server.
 Defining the API endpoints will allow front end applications to access the information they need to display the visualizations.

-There are two primary levels of visualizations, and thus two API endpoints we will need to define initially: Zip level and Business-specific level.
+There are two primary levels of visualizations, and thus two API endpoints we will need to define initially: Region level and Business-specific level.

 ## Definition of Done
 1. We have created two API endpoints:
-    1. Zip Level: Takes two parameters: region type (zip, congressional district, county) and the District Office ID (e.g. SFDO).
+    1. Region Level: Takes two parameters: region type (zip, congressional district, county) and the District Office ID (e.g. SFDO).
+The default region type is zip and the default district office is SFDO.
     2. Business Level: Takes one parameter: District Office ID
 2. Front end applications are able to access information through these two API endpoints.
 3. We also have sufficient test coverage

 ## Feature Spec

-### Zip Level Analysis: Use Cases
+### Region Level Analysis: Use Cases
-In this section, we describe example use cases that we will support for the Zip Level Analysis.
+In this section, we describe example use cases that we will support for the Region Level Analysis.

 1. We will have a set of regions (e.g. zips, counties, congressional districts) that the user will input as a parameter to the API.
+2. The default region type is zip.
-2. The user will also input as a parameter to the API the District Office ID.
+3. The user will also input as a parameter to the API the District Office ID.
 For now, we will only support SFDO, but in the future if this scales out, this will be good functionality to leave in.
-3. The user will then pick a metric X to filter, and then a metric Y to color the map.
+4. The user will then pick a metric X to filter, and then a metric Y to color the map.

 Remaining Questions
 1. What are the metrics we currently have for filtering and coloring?
 What are the ones we need?